+Elective courses:

-Elective courses: MCP 6510 The Physiology and Pharmacology of Psychotherapeutic Drugs (3) MCP 6580 Psychology of Women (3) MCP 6585 Grief and Loss (3) MCP 6600 Independent Study (1-4) MCP 6616 Stress Management (3) MCP 6619 Substance Related Disorders: Application of Theory MCP 6621 Brief Counseling and Psychotherapy (2) MCP 6638 Problems in Counseling and Psychotherapy (1-4) MCP 6649 Human Sexuality (3) MCP 6653 Behavior Disorders of Childhood (3) MCP 6687 Readings in Counseling Psychology (1-4) MCP 6693 Supervised Field Experience in Human Services, Student Personnel, Supervision, Teaching and Research (1-6) Certain courses offered by Benedictine University's various graduate programs also may qualify as electives.
+MCP 6510 The Physiology and Pharmacology of Psychotherapeutic Drugs (3) MCP 6580 Psychology of Women (3) MCP 6585 Grief and Loss (3) MCP 6600 Independent Study (1-4) MCP 6616 Stress Management (3) MCP 6619 Substance Related Disorders: Application of Theory MCP 6621 Brief Counseling and Psychotherapy (2) MCP 6638 Problems in Counseling and Psychotherapy (1-4) MCP 6649 Human Sexuality (3) MCP 6653 Behavior Disorders of Childhood (3) MCP 6687 Readings in Counseling Psychology (1-4) MCP 6693 Supervised Field Experience in Human Services.
+Student Personne

-Starting the Program:
+MCP 6693 Supervised Field Experience in Human Services, Student Personnel, Supervision, Teaching and Research (1-6)

+Certain courses offered by Benedictine University's various graduate programs also may qualify as electives.

 Students are admitted to Benedictine's Clinical Psychology program four times per year, at the beginning of the fall, winter, spring and summer quarters.
 Both day and evening classes are available.
 A new student orientation meeting is scheduled at the start of each quarter for all new students.
 In addition, each new student meets with his or her academic advisor to create a curricular plan that fits the student's interests, individual commitments and responsibilities.
 Individual advising is then provided regularly throughout the student's academic career.

-Concentrations

-Subspecialty Tracks

-The subspecialty tracks allow students to develop special expertise in psychological approaches to understand and treat specific populations.
-Students who enroll in a subspecialty track complete the core courses required of all students.
-In addition, they complete a series of classes in the subspecialty and acquire clinical experience relevant to the area.
-A concentration is not required to graduate from the program.

-Courses required for a Child Subspecialty are as follows:

-From the core courses: